aleshaleksey/fansys23/08-spell-list.md

 Secondly all targets of the caster's choice are cured of up to 4 conditions of their choice, if they are in the spell's area of effect when it is cast.

-Thirdly, all hostile entities and all ["profane"](10-conditions-types.md#profane-1) must make a WIS save vs the caster's threshold, or gain the "glowing" condition, and be either "frightened" of, or "charmed" by, the caster and their allies for the duration of the spell (repeated saves apply).
+Thirdly, all hostile entities and all ["profane" entities](10-conditions-types.md#profane-1) must make a WIS save vs the caster's threshold, or gain the "glowing" condition, and be either "frightened" of, or "charmed" by, the caster and their allies for the duration of the spell (repeated saves apply).
 This effect occurs to entities if they are in the spell's area of effect when it is cast, or when they first enter the area of effect.

 Fourthly, all willing allies are transformed into "beasts" or "fey" of the caster's choice, as if by the ["Transform Mortal"](#transform-mortal) spell.
 This effect occurs to entities if they are in the spell's area of effect when it is cast, or when they first enter the area of effect.